govindKAG/vim-notes/vim-session.md

 - vs and sp
 - undo and redo
 - -R
-- the vimrc file and how it works
-- leader keys and remapping keys
 - hlsearch incsearch ignorecase and smartcase
 - set nu
 - ctrl + a and ctrl + x